 We are building on our European roots to develop our business internationally.
-A unique geographical location connects Europe and Africa with the world's major financial centres in the Asia-Pacific and Americas with a combined tax contribution of €229m.
+A unique geographical location connects Europe and Africa with the world's major financial centres in the Asia-Pacific and Americas with a combined amount of taxes due of €438 million.